rogerdev0623/node-deploy/README.md

 ## 9. Pointing Your Namecheap Domain to Your Server's IP

-This guide explains how to point your Namecheap domain to your Vultr server.
+Point your Namecheap domain to your Vultr server using @ and www

 ### Step 1: Add A Records